sigismondi-marco/articles/A story of navigation/main.md

 The sailor, in the meanwhile, continued to row hard until, according to his calculations, enough time had passed to be close to the island.
 After a while it was.

-Indeed he was able to see the isle but, he discovered with horror, the isle was a lot more on the left than it should be.
+Indeed he was able to see the isle but, he discovered with horror, it was a lot more on the left than it should be.
 Of course, there had to be a strong tide that was taking him away from his original route.

 He took the compass, shook his hands on the oars, adjusted the direction, and started rowing hard against the tide to come back on route.